MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/deprecations-sales.md

 This will impact customers who use Dynamics 365 and Microsoft Power Platform products that are designed to be used through an Internet Explorer 11 interface.
 After August 2021, Internet Explorer 11 won't be supported for such Dynamics 365 and Microsoft Power Platform products.
 We recommend that customers transition to Microsoft Edge.

-For the complete list of products impacted by this change or for information on transitioning from Internet Explorer 11 to a supported browser, see [FAQ: Internet Explorer 11 deprecation for Dynamics 365 and Microsoft Power Platform Products](https://aka.ms/IEsupportDeprecationBAG).
 If you've questions, contact your Microsoft Customer Service representative or Microsoft Partner.

 ## Dynamic 365 Sales bot is deprecated